Acxiom/metalus/docs/error-handling.md

 ## Next Step Error Handling
 A step which defines the _nextStepOnError_ attribute will force the execution of the defined step id instead of the normal execution path.
 A PipelineStepException will be set as the PrimaryStepResponse for the failed step.
 Normal execution will proceed from the defined error handling step.
+The primary response of the step in error will be the exception and can be accessed using the _lastStepId_ global.
 This method of handling errors is useful when the pipeline needs to perform some cleanup, the exception needs to be parsed, or a different execution path needs to be followed.

 The flow depicted below shows how the _nextStepOnError_ would fow for a simple pipeline.
 The first two steps (1 and 2)